cfbender/advent-of-code/2024/haskell/README.md

 **Total: 39,750.1439 ms (12.8566 ms/37,737.2873 ms)**
 <!--- benchmarking table --->

+## Template

-This is a fork of [samcoy3's for their haskell starter repo](https://github.com/samcoy3/advent-of-code-template) with some changes and scripts for my usage.
+This is a fork of [samcoy3's haskell starter repo](https://github.com/samcoy3/advent-of-code-template) with some changes and scripts for my usage.

 ## Additional dependencies
 - `regex-tdfa`: for regex operations just in case